ONSdigital/sdg_data_updates/CONTRIBUTING.md

 Every new indicator automation requires it's own branch. **Do not work on code in a branch that already exists for another indicator.**

 1) Fetch the most recent version of the repo from Github
-- In Git GUI:
-  >   Remote > Fetch from > origin

-- In Git Bash:
   > use the fetch command and then pull command if "fetch" suggests that your branch is not up to date.
   > You can also use `git pull` straight away without "fetching first".
 Performing a pull will automatically perform a fetch command first, but use fetch on its own to understand what has changed on the remote repo (if anything):
   > `git fetch`
   >
   > `git pull`

 2) Create a new branch for the indicator you want to work on
-- In Git GUI:
-  > Checkout the branch you want to create the new branch from (this will usually be main)
-  > Branch > Checkout branch > seelct 'Tracking branch' then the one you want to checkout (main)
-  >
-  > Branch > Create
-  >
-  > Name the new branch (usually with the indicator number)
-  >
-  > Starting Revision should be set to Tracking Branch > main by default - you do not need to change this
-  >
-  > Create

-- In Git Bash:
   > Make sure you are on the main branch - you should see (main) at the end of the directory line.
 You can also try the command `git branch` to see a list of available branches on your local repo, and there will be a green star next to the one you are currently on.
 If you're not on main, switch to it:
   > `git checkout main`
   >